 - Surprising stats that buck some popular “trends”

-So this should be the marketing stats article to bookmark if you need a reference of up-to-date info or genuine insights into what the marketing landscape is going to look like in 2020 and the decade ahead.
+So this should be the marketing stats article to bookmark if you need a reference of up-to-date info or genuine insights into what the marketing landscape is going to look like this year and the decade ahead.

 First, let’s start by looking at the lead generation and nurturing stats that matter most for 2020.
 In this section, there’s a strong emphasis on consumer demands, data and breaking some bad habits that have been developed over the past decade.